ANZ (bank): Advertising

 In 2005, an advertisement included two famous robots: Lost in Space robot, and a Dalek from Doctor Who, although the Dalek was replaced in subsequent versions of the ad.
 In 2006, the company started a TV campaign with a series of ads featuring their new mascot – the Falcon, a bird trained to stop credit card thieves, illustrating the company's measures in prevention of credit card fraud.
+In April 2024 this marketing strategy was relaunched.

 In 2010, ANZ ran an ad campaign parodying common banking scenarios with a fictional character known as 'Barbara who lives in Bank World', a middle-aged, rude, sarcastic and unhelpful bank manager.
 The adverts have received acclaim for wit and humour, but also criticism for stereotyping bank managers.
 Barbara is portrayed by Australian comedian Genevieve Morris.
 In 2010, ANZ spent $195 million in Australia on advertising.
 In 2011, a series of ads were fronted by Simon Baker, the star of the American television show The Mentalist.
 According to a 2014 top 20 list of advertising spends, ANZ was in the top 20.
 In 2016, ANZ New Zealand had the highest spend of any bank.
 One third of ANZ's spend on media is said to be digital.